CGLS 3D (ToMoBAR)

 Where and how to use it:

-When the data is noisy, incomplete, or limited-angle data.
-CGLS is more efficient and accurate than classical iterative methods but requires careful handling to avoid amplifying noise.
-The noise amplification or overfitting can happen when too many iterations performed.
+When the tomographic data is noisy, incomplete, or/and it is the limited-angle data.
+CGLS is more efficient and accurate than classical iterative methods but requires careful handling of the number of iterations to avoid amplifying noise (method’s divergence).
+Normally, noise amplification or overfitting can happen when too many iterations performed.

 What are the adjustable parameters:

-is the most important parameter as too few iterations leave the reconstruction blurry, while too many lead to noise amplification.
-Keep the total number of iterations within the 20-30 range is usually a good practice.
+• The number of iterations is an important parameter as too few iterations leave the reconstruction blurry, while too many lead to noise amplification.
+Keep the total number of iterations within the 15-30 range is usually a good practice.